coop152/obsidian-vaults/Year 3/Graphics and Virtual Environments/Simulation.md

 ### Bounding Volumes
 A common approach to improving the efficiency of collision detection is to collide with the bounding volumes of an object before the actual object's geometry.
 ![](Pasted%20image%2020231020133753.png)
-Bounding boxes are generally very simple and
+Bounding volumes are generally very simple and easy to calculate intersections for.
+If the bounding volumes of two objects intersect, then they may or may not have actually intersected and a second check with the actual meshes is required.